 Properties that have delinquent balances and are included in the annual tax sale will be listed in the local newspaper not less than 3, or more than 10 days, prior to the Tax Sale.
-If the delinquent taxes are paid before 10:00 am on the tax sale day, they will be removed from the list of properties.

 - Properties are sold at the Upset Price which equals all outstanding taxes + penalties + interest + 5% tax sale costs + Land Title Office fees.

 - All property sales are “as is” without warrant or guarantee by the City of Quesnel.

 - The City of Quesnel makes no representation, express or implied, as to the condition or quality of the properties being offered for sale.
 There is also no representation made either express or implied regarding the suitability for construction or ability to procure building permits for any vacant lots sold.